 Be sure to show your statement of purpose to someone you respect, preferably the professors who are writing your recommendations, and get some feedback on the content before you send it in.
 Have someone else proofread your essay for spelling and grammar.
 A fresh set of eyes often picks up something you missed.

 Finally, don't just reuse the same statement of purpose for each school to which you apply.
-You can recycle the same information, but make sure you change the presentation to fit each school's individual program.
+You can recycle the same information, but make sure you change the presentation to fit each individual program.